massimofasciano/mafl-rust/README.md

 182 passed.
 0 failed.
 ```

-If no arguments are provided, The interpreter enters into a read-eval-print loop.
+If no file name is provided for the program, the interpreter enters into a read-eval-print loop.
 Expressions have to fit on a single line and no editing of previous expressions is possible.

 ```